idlenexusgaming/evetools/README.md

 # Collection of EVE API Tools
 This is a collection of tools we designed for use with EVE Online and its API

-All of our tools are released into the public domain as-is, with no warranty and no liability to its contributors.
+In the perfect world, we would release ths software into the public domain, but this does not work internationally, and is illegal in some places.
+Therefore, all of our tools are released under the MIT license as it is the least restrictive.
 See LICENSE for further details.

+mlcheck.py -- This is a very simple tool designed to verify that all members on a mailing list are in a specific alliance.
+It was written in python using the evelink api tool https://github.com/eve-val/evelink (MIT license)